Dev-Craig44/rn-fundamentals/README.md

 3. **Prepare for Future Enhancements**:

 - Structure the layout to accommodate additional features like a contact form and a map.

+## Poster Information

+To enhance the listing details screen, include information about the person who posted the listing.
+This can be implemented as a reusable component to maintain consistency and reduce redundancy across the app.

+### Key Elements

+- **Profile Picture**: Display the poster's image to add a personal touch.
+- **Name**: Show the name of the person who posted the listing.
+- **Additional Details**: Optionally include other relevant information, such as their contact details or a brief description.

+### Benefits of Reusability

+- **Consistency**: Ensures a uniform design across all screens where poster information is displayed.
+- **Scalability**: Simplifies updates and maintenance by centralizing the component logic.
+- **Enhanced User Experience**: Provides a professional and cohesive look, improving the app's overall usability.

+By structuring this component effectively, you can create a polished and user-friendly interface that highlights the poster's details seamlessly.